-Sometimes, when Europeans think about Malaysia, they immediately go “Jungle” or “Sandokan”, but that’s not actually right.
+Sometimes, when europeans think about Malaysia they immediately go “Jungle” or “Sandokan” but that’s not actually right.

 I was in Kuala Lumpur as a tourist a couple of years ago, and before that I was only able to look at this city through the eyes of Instagram.
-When you live any city as a tourist, the feeling you get is different and you usually spend your time in a sort of dream-like state.
-But this time, I was able to experience Kuala Lumpur more like an actual person living and working there, and I have to say I was surprised by how beautiful this city is.
+When you live any city as a tourist, the feeling you get is different and you usually spend the time in a sort of dream-like state.
+But this time, I was able to live Kuala Lumpur more like an actual person living there and working there and I have to say I was surprised by how beautiful this city is.
 A mix between all the Asian rigor and the European free-feeling (or chaos if you prefer it), with amazing and super forward looking architecture but still with that small town feeling that makes you feel at home and like everything is utterly familiar.

-It was the first time also for this series of events!
+It was the first time also for this series of event!
 We chose this amazing city and this amazing community to introduce this new event series focused on delivering educational content to everyone.
 It doesn’t matter if you are a Blockchain developer, a geek or just a crypto fan, what we want to convey with these event is the passion that there is behind this world, to empower people and to let you all be informed about this industry.

 The wonderful panel was composed by founders, developers, and entrepreneurs from around the world, sharing their experience in the Blockchain industry.

-As a rookie of the blockchain industry, I am still learning the basic ropes of it but during this event we were able to hear a lot of interesting points on how this world works.
+As a rookie of the blockchain industry, I am still learning the basic ropes of it but on during this event we were able to hear a lot of interesting points on how this world works.

 One of the first misconception is that, like any “traditional” project, we think that blockchain is something that is actually restricted to certain countries.
 But it’s actually not like this; Blockchain is global, Blockchain is international.
 There are endless possibilities and there are no confines to blockchain so the experience we can have in Malaysia or the Philippines might be different from ours but it’s something that will enrich us and that will help us develop a different point of view.